nextras/orm/docs/repository.md

 #### Identity map

-Repository uses Identity Map pattern.
-Therefore, only one instance of Entity can exist in your runtime.
+Repository uses the Identity Map pattern.
+Therefore, only one instance of an entity can exist in your runtime.
 Selecting the same entity by another query will still return the same entity, even when entity changes were not persisted.

 ```php
 // in this example title property is unique